joakim-brannstrom/dsnapshot/README.md

 # dsnapshot

 **dsnapshot** is a filesystem snapshot utility based on **rsync**.

-**dsnapshot** makes it easy keep periodic snapshots of local and remote machines over ssh.
-Rsync and thus by an extension **dsnapshot** make extensive use of hard links to greatly reduce the disk space required.
+dsnapshot makes it easy keep periodic snapshots of local and remote machines over ssh.

+dsnapshot uses hard links to create an illusion of multiple full backups while in the background only occupying the space needed for one full plus the differences.
+This greatly reduces the disk space required.

-Onces **dsnapshot** is set up your backups can happen automatically, usually trigged via e.g. a cron job.
+Onces dsnapshot is set up your backups can happen automatically, usually trigged via e.g. a cron job.
 Because **dsnapshot** only keeps a fixed number of snapshots, as configured, the amount of disk space used will not continue to grow.